 If rent is paid weekly, arrears must be 8 weeks or more; if rent is paid monthly, arrears must be two months or more – BOTH when the Notice was served and at court at the hearing.

 If the tenant reduces the rent arrears balance owed below the 8 weeks/2 months threshold before the hearing – it may nullify the rent arrears Grounds for Possession contained within the Notice, which may mean starting again or severely delaying the process.

 Non-Rent Grounds – Evidence and Convincing the CourtWhen relying on any other Ground for Possession (fraud, crime, disorder, damage), you must be able to prove by evidence that the criteria for obtaining a possession order have been met.

 You must provide enough evidence – by independent witness, police, local authority, agent and/or other(s) reports/statements, pictures, video, etc. – to deal with any tenant defence and convince the Court(s).

-The landlord is left open to counterclaims and spurious defences by the tenant, which could lead to months/years of legal wrangles.
+The landlord is left open to counterclaims and spurious defences by the tenant, which could lead to lengthy legal wrangles.

-A possible outcome of a counterclaim is the landlord leaving court owing the tenant a substantial amount of money, with the tenant still being allowed to remain in the property.
+A possible outcome of a counterclaim is the landlord leaving court owing the tenant money, with the tenant still being allowed to remain in the property.

 The tenant may not be bound by pre-court protocols in counterclaim situations and may meet criteria for public funding because they are at threat of losing their home.